 1. Decide What’s Important

 Throughout the process of obtaining a loan, you’ll have a lot of conversations with a bunch of different people.
-Before jumping in headfirst, take some time to understand what loan programs you may qualify for such as the amount of downpayment you have to work with and if you are a veteran, what lenders offer VA loans.
+Before jumping in headfirst, take some time to understand what loan programs you may qualify for, the amount of downpayment you have to work with, and if you are a veteran, what lenders offer VA loans.

+For one thing, there’s the type of communication you’ll want to have with the mortgage lender.
 Good mortgage lenders should be clear and upfront about the loan process and all associated costs.
-They should be willing to answer questions because you will have questions—and you should definitely feel comfortable asking them.
+They should be willing to answer all your questions — and whether you’re a first-time homebuyer or not, you should feel comfortable asking any questions you may have.

-You may even want to ask about a mortgage lender’s communication channel before engaging in a relationship.
-Here are a few questions you could consider asking them: “Do you communicate through phone, email, or text?” and “How quickly do you respond to questions?”
+You may even want to ask about how a mortgage lender will be communicating with you so you’ll know what to expect.
+For instance, you could ask them: “Do you communicate by phone, email, or text?” and “How quickly do you respond to questions?”

-As you can imagine, there are multiple steps that require back-and-forth correspondence and paperwork when applying for a mortgage.
-Maybe it’s important for you to have someone who responds quickly.
+This is important because there are multiple steps that require back-and-forth correspondence and paperwork when applying for a mortgage.
+Maybe it’s critical for you to have someone who responds quickly.
 Ask your potential mortgage lender: “What are your turnaround times on things like pre-approval, appraisal, final approval and closing?”

 2. Be Prepared

-Part of knowing how to find the best mortgage lender is to go in ready to hold your own in conversations.
-It’s hard to choose between two options if you don’t truly know what you’re looking for, especially when there’s as much fine print as is typically involved in taking out a mortgage loan.
+Part of knowing how to find the best mortgage lender is to learn the vital details about the mortgage you want to take out.
+It’s hard to choose between lenders if you don’t truly know what you’re looking for, especially when there’s as much fine print as is typically involved in taking out a mortgage loan.

 First, know the costs involved in taking out the type of mortgage you need in addition to the interest rate.
 There will likely be various fees associated with taking out a mortgage, such as origination and application fees, appraisal fees, and other third-party fees.

 Fees can vary by lender, so have some idea of what is common and what to look out for.
-Such as if the rate quote is lower, are the fees higher as a result?
+For example, if the rate quote is lower, are the fees higher as a result?

 Next, it’s smart to have an idea of how much home you can afford and how much of a down payment is required under your preferred type of loan program.
-It’s good to note here that even the same loan program can have different down payment requirements at different lenders.
+Be aware that the same loan program can have different down payment requirements at different lenders.

-Armed with this type of information may help you narrow your search to the lenders who best fit your needs.
-Also, having your financials in order will allow you to know how much you have to work with so you can get down to business with the lender of your choice.
+Knowing this type of information may help you narrow your search to the lenders who best fit your needs.
+Also, having your financial details in order will tell you how much you have to work with so you can get down to business with the lender of your choice.

-Throughout the mortgage process, how you have managed your credit and the resulting credit scores will come into play.
+How you have managed your credit and the resulting credit scores will come into play throughout the mortgage process.
 Your credit score may be one of the determining factors on what mortgage lenders you can choose from based on the loan programs you may be eligible to qualify for.

 3. Know Your Options

-Finding the right mortgage lender means being able to navigate who you can work within the big world of mortgage lending.
+Finding the right mortgage lender means being able to navigate who you can work with in the big world of mortgage lending.
 Here are some of the major types of mortgage lenders out there.
-Many may offer similar types of loan programs, but through varied channels and possibly with different fees and qualifying criteria:
+Many may offer similar types of loan programs, but possibly with different fees and qualifying criteria.

 Mortgage bankers: Bankers work for a financial institution that underwrites loans, but does not take deposits.
 Mortgage bankers can sometimes also broker out loans.